Big Button - Part 9 - Rust Development Workflow

 cargo run --release

-4. Monitor logs, the controller, and all the things …
+4. While it is running, watch log messages, the microcontroller, and all the things …

-6. Repeat steps until you are done with your task
+6. Repeat these steps until you are done with your code changes

 Commit Changes (Saving Your Work)